victororiko/reliability_on_demand/README.md

 2. Delete `node_modules` in your project folder.
 3. Press F5 to do a clean run (which performs npm install) for you.

+* use [React Developer Tools](https://reactjs.org/blog/2019/08/15/new-react-devtools.html) extension [for Edge](https://microsoftedge.microsoft.com/addons/detail/react-developer-tools/gpphkfbcpidddadnkolkpfckpihlkkil) and [for chrome](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi) to get a good view of the components, their state, and props passed in.

-Important link for fixing (react-scripts)[https://github.com/facebook/create-react-app/issues/11174] If you face any Component Governance issues in the build - (this is how you resolve them)[https://onebranch.visualstudio.com/OneBranch/_wiki/wikis/OneBranch.wiki/4572/Component-Governance]
+Important link for fixing [react-scripts](https://github.com/facebook/create-react-app/issues/11174) If you face any Component Governance issues in the build - [this is how you resolve them](https://onebranch.visualstudio.com/OneBranch/_wiki/wikis/OneBranch.wiki/4572/Component-Governance)

 # Getting started